 These are priced at £8.95 + £3.00 postage and packing.
 We also have a limited number of copies without dust jackets priced at £7.00.

-If you would like to purchase one of these, please send a cheque with your name and address for the attention of Catherine Sutherland and the address below, or email email@example.com to reserve a copy.
+If you would like to purchase one of these, please send a cheque with your name and address for the attention of Catherine Sutherland at the address below, or email email@example.com to reserve a copy.